-As you know, the province has declared a state of emergency due to the COVID-19 pandemic.
-COVID-19 is the term used to describe the respiratory illness caused by the SARS-CoV-2 virus or Corona virus.
+As you know, the province continues to have a surge in the cases of COVID-19.
+COVID-19 is the term used to describe the respiratory illness caused by the SARS-CoV-2 virus (coronavirus).

-Extraordinary measures have taken place in order to slow the spread of the virus in Canada.
-Fortunately most cases will be mild or moderate in severity and require no treatment at all, just rest and staying at home.
+Many measures remain in place in order to slow the spread of this virus in Canada.
+Fortunately most cases of infection are mild or moderate in severity and require no treatment at all, just rest and staying at home.
+However, COVID-19 can be a serious illness for some.

 Here is video to understand more about the virus.

-In order to do our part to slow the spread of the virus the following recommendations, and changes to clinic operations, have been put into place:
+In order to do our part to slow the surging cases of the virus and follow the directives of the Ontario Ministry of Health, the following modified clinic operations continue:

 - For the foreseeable future, all appointments will be booked as telephone assessments (and we do not have a date when regular in-person visits might resume).
 If you have a telephone appointment booked, you will receive a phone call from a blocked or unknown number so please answer the phone.
 If you do not answer, a new appointment will have to be scheduled.

 If a physical (in-person) examination is required you will be provided very specific instructions from your physician on how and when that will occur.

 - If you are HIV-positive and are on anti-retrovirals then there is no evidence to suggest you are at higher risk for acquiring COVID-19 nor are you at greater risk for having more severe disease if you do.
 This is our current understanding.
 The International Aids Society website has excellent answers to most questions.